- General Information

 Be aware that a formal judgment signed by a judge must be entered before it is final.
 Any minute order from a hearing or a trial or a signed agreement without a judge's signature does not terminate the action.

-There are three types of marriage actions which include Dissolution of Marriage, Legal Separation, and Nullity.
+There are three types of marriage actions which include Dissolution of Marriage or Domestic Partnership, Legal Separation, and Nullity.
 The forms used to start a case are included in the following packets:

-If you have been married or in a domestic partnership for less than five years and have no children together, born or adopted, before or during marriage or domestic partnership, you may file a Joint Petition for Summary Dissolution of Marriage.
-For more information, you may review local instructions and go to the California Courts' Self-Help Center - external link for additional information and forms.
+If you have been married for less than five years and have no children together, born or adopted, before or during marriage, you may file a Joint Petition for Summary Dissolution of Marriage if you meet the property limitations.
+For more information, you may go to the California Courts' Self-Help Center - external link for additional information and forms.

 How to Serve and File a Response

-If you were served with a Dissolution, Legal Separation, Nullity, or Domestic Partnership Petition, you must file a Response within 30 days or risk the other party taking your default.
+If you were served with a Dissolution, Legal Separation, or Nullity Petition, you must file a Response within 30 days or risk the other party taking your default.
 If the other party takes your default, you may not be allowed to file documents or attend hearings in your case.

 Before you can get a judgment to finish your case, you must disclose to your spouse/partner the nature and extent of all marital/partnership assets and debts.
-This is done by completing and serving the Declaration of Disclosure, Schedule of Assets and Debts, and Income and Expense Declaration on your spouse/partner.
+This is done by completing and serving your Financial Disclosures and Income and Expense Declaration on your spouse/partner.

 If you are requesting a hearing to compel the other party to complete their financial disclosures, you must make a written demand before filing your Request for Order.
 You may use our sample Demand Letter for this purpose.

-If, after making your demand and waiting the specified period of time, your spouse still does not complete his or her financial disclosures, refer to the Completing the Request for Order Regarding Noncompliance with Financial Disclosure Requirements instructions for requesting a hearing to allow you to move forward without your spouse's financial disclosures.
+If, after making your demand and waiting the specified period of time, your spouse still does not complete his or her financial disclosures, you may contact your attorney, or the Self-Help Center if you are acting as your own attorney, for further instructions.

 Finalizing Your Divorce